This page provides information on the V-Ray Hair Material.

 Here are some examples of the same hair geometry rendered with different presets.
 The scene is illuminated with one spherical V-Ray light, with GI set to brute force for the primary GI bounces, and light cache for the secondary, with retrace enabled.

-diffuse – Controls the diffuse component of the shader.
+Diffuse – Controls the diffuse component of the shader.
 Use this for materials made out of cloth threads or other non-translucent fibers, as well as for dirty hair.
-Note that clean hair or fur does not normally have a diffuse component, so in that case leave the parameter black.

 Primary Specular Rollout

 The primary specular component corresponds to light that is reflected off the outer surface of hair strands (see the figure above).

 Primary specular – Specifies the primary specular color component.
 Normally this is dark gray.

 Primary specular amount – Specifies a multiplier for the primary specular color.